 The old saying of “don’t put all your eggs in one basket” is important to remember when it comes to investing.
 If you put all of your eggs (money) in one basket (single stock or sector), and it happens to suffer significant losses — it can put your financial goals in jeopardy.

-One way to potentially minimize the risk of losses like this is to invest in a diversified portfolio that includes a variety of companies and industries, and our Expert Pies are already crafted for varying financial goals.
+One way to potentially minimize the risk of losses like this is to invest in a diversified portfolio that includes a variety of companies and industries, and our Model Portfolios are already crafted for varying financial goals.
 These Pies help you stay diversified across different stocks without the hassle or stress of selecting stocks yourself.

 Time is the best asset to have on your side